 Description of GFE Question Banks.
 The GFE question banks are a collection of test items used on the pressurized water reactor (PWR) and boiling water reactor (BWR) GFEs administered since the inception of the GFE program in September 1988.
 The GFE web site provides access to both GFE question banks (PWR and BWR).
 You can choose to view or download questions for an individual topic, category, or an entire GFE question bank for each reactor type.

-In addition to a question and answer, each test item in a GFE question bank contains a reference to the associated topic and subtopic or knowledge from the Knowledge and Abilities Catalog for Nuclear Power Plant Operators: PWR ( NUREG-1122) or the Knowledge and Abilities Catalog for Nuclear Power Plant Operators: BWR (NUREG-1123).
+In addition to a question and answer, each test item in a GFE question bank contains a reference to the associated topic and subtopic or knowledge from the Knowledge and Abilities Catalog for Nuclear Power Plant Operators: PWR (NUREG-1122) or the Knowledge and Abilities Catalog for Nuclear Power Plant Operators: BWR (NUREG-1123).
 Importance ratings are also included (e.g., [2.7/2.9]) to indicate the relative importance of the knowledge to an RO or SRO.

 Finally, each test item has a unique question identification (QID) number that allows distinction between test items having a common topic and knowledge.
 The QID number for a test item will begin with either the letter "B" (for BWR) or "P" (for PWR).
 When two QID numbers are given for a single test item, that test item appears in both the BWR and PWR question banks.

 All test items contained in the GFE question banks have undergone both technical and psychometric review and validation.
 Test developers, reviewers, psychometricians, and NRC subject matter experts review each item for technical accuracy, soundness, and integrity before administering the examination.
 Finally, after each examination has been administered, industry personnel and test takers have the opportunity to review the examination test items and submit comments to the NRC.
 The NRC reviews and resolves all comments before the final examination grades are issued.
 Only those test items that have successfully passed these multiple levels of review and intense scrutiny are entered into the GFE question banks.
-The GFE question banks will continue to increase in size after administration of each examination.

 The GFE question banks may also be used for educational and training purposes.
 Training organizations, for example, may use the banks for developing trial or practice examinations, assessing individual or program strengths and weaknesses, or identifying training needs for other groups.